What is a secured loan?

 The main difference between secured and unsecured loans is whether they require collateral.
 Secured loans require the borrower to back the loan with an asset, like a car, house or cash.
 Unsecured loans don’t require collateral.

-Because unsecured loans aren’t backed by collateral, they typically have stricter eligibility requirements, such as higher credit scores, compared to secured loans.
+Lenders generally consider secured loans to be less risky than unsecured loans.
+And because unsecured loans aren’t backed by collateral, they typically have stricter eligibility requirements, such as high credit scores, compared with secured loans.

 Types of secured loans